kfkonrad/relconf/README.md

 tools:
 - name: jj
   format: toml # or yaml or json
-  rootconfig: ~/.jjconfig.toml # mandatory
   inject:
     - env-name: JJ_CONFIG # optional
       path: ~/.config/jj/merged.toml
     - path: ~/.config/jj/other-location.toml
-  subconfigs:
+  configs:
     - path: ~/.config/jj/always.toml
+    - command: erb ~/.config/jj/templated.toml.erb # path and command are mutually exclusive
     - path: ~/.config/jj/company.toml
-      when: # optional, when absent the subconfig will always be imported
+      when: # optional, when absent the config will always be imported
         - directory: ~/workspace/company-gitlab
           match-subdirectories: true # optional, defaults to false
 ```

-`relconf` preserves the order in which subconfigs are listed and will merge and overwrite values in that order as well.
+`relconf` preserves the order in which configs are listed and will merge and overwrite values in that order as well.

 If an injection has the `env-name` key set `relconf` will output something like this (based on the above config):